 Babyganics Natural Insect Repellent comes in a spray bottle or in convenient disposable wipe form!
 While I generally like to avoid single-use disposable products, I can’t deny that these wipes can make life easier when an angsty toddler doesn’t understand why they are being sprayed with things… 😉

 Babyganics has no DEET, parabens, sulfates, phthalates, artificial scents or dyes.
-This blend is made from citronella, peppermint, rosemary, lemongrass, and geranium oils.
+Citronella, peppermint, rosemary, lemongrass, and geranium oils make up the blend.

 Get Babyganics Natural Insect Repellent at Amazon.